sixfootbeard/pile/README.md

 ## Arbitrary-precision arithmetic

 Pile supports both fixed-precision and arbitrary-precision arithmetic.
-All the short operators perform fixed width arithmetic which can overflow or lose precision during unit conversion:
+All the math operators perform fixed-width arithmetic according to the Java spec.
+However, this  can overflow or lose precision during unit conversion:

 ```clojure
 (+ Long/-MAX_VALUE 1)